-Possible Points: 3 points each.
+Possible Points: 4 points each.

-Description: Using the template for cumulative weekly progress report, the student needs to incorporate information such as the amount of time he/she spent for the reading, attendance, and the overall progress in reading, programming, and other assignments since last Wednesday into the cumulative progress report.
+Description: The student needs to incorporate information such as the amount of time he/she spent for the reading, attendance, and the overall progress in reading, programming, and other assignments since last Wednesday into the cumulative progress report.

-Assessment: The student need to (i) finish the reading on time and record it in the progress report (1 point), (ii) attend the class this week (1 point), and (iii) gain a good understanding of 80% or more of the contents or have spent at least three hours in the reading (1 point).
+Assessment: The student need to (i) finish the reading on time (1 point), (ii) attend the class this week (1 point), (iii) gain a good understanding of 80% or more of the contents or have spent at least three hours in the reading (1 point), and (iv) put down $1^2$ paragraphs of reflection.

-Task 2: Weekly Programming Assignments (10 assignments)
+Task 2: Weekly Programming Assignments (about 10 assignments)